 Last updated: 21 June 2026

-This Payment Policy explains the payment methods, charges, authorisation process, refunds and payment-related procedures applying to orders placed through anyora.uk.
+This Payment Policy explains the payment methods, currency, charges, payment capture, authorisation, security checks, refunds and payment-related procedures applying to orders placed through anyora.uk.

-Nothing in this policy excludes, limits or replaces any statutory consumer right or remedy that cannot legally be excluded or limited.
+Nothing in this policy excludes, restricts or replaces any statutory consumer right or remedy that cannot lawfully be excluded or restricted.

 1. About Anyora